ismo-karkkainen/diagrammatron/README.md

 Splitting the source into multiple files may be convenient during development as you can have access to e.g. syntax highlighting for ERB or Ruby snippets.
-In case of the template-field value, which is treated as an ERB-template, it may be simpler to put pure Ruby code into another template field, and eval it using "$render.exposed_binding", keeping most of the source out of the ERB-template.
+In case of the template-field value, which is treated as an ERB template, it may be simpler to put pure Ruby code into another template field, and eval it using "$render.exposed_binding", keeping most of the source out of the ERB template.

 The file internal.yaml used in examples is created from root.yaml and svg_1.1.erb by running (first extract the files using diagrammatron-get):